 So you have a child or teen with autism, and summer is here.
-Have you looked for summer camps for children with autism or kids with special needs?
+Are you looking for summer camps for children with autism or kids with special needs?
 This presents a problem many special needs parents face every year: what options are out there for my child that will keep him/her busy while safe and feeling included?

-Access Leisure is proud to provide an enriching summer camps for kids with autism specially those with sensory, intellectual, developmental, and physical disabilities.
-The camp runs Monday to Friday with choices from fishing, arts and crafts, nature walks, and swimming, to other special education related outdoor activities.
+Access Leisure is proud to provide enriching summer camps for kids with autism especially those with sensory, intellectual, developmental, and physical disabilities.
+The camp runs Monday to Friday with choices from fishing, arts and crafts, nature walks, and swimming, to other special education-related outdoor activities.
 Access Leisure is a program of the City of Sacramento Department of Parks and Recreation.

 Dates: June 17-21